Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 21 September 2025 12.26.43 UTC
+- WIB: Minggu, 21 September 2025 13.36.29 UTC
-- WITA: Minggu, 21 September 2025 13.26.43 UTC
+- WITA: Minggu, 21 September 2025 14.36.29 UTC
-- WIT: Minggu, 21 September 2025 14.26.43 UTC
+- WIT: Minggu, 21 September 2025 15.36.29 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

 Kategori: nature